kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 Yet another possibility would be to develop new metrics for evaluating the "health" of a funding process.
 By tracking metrics such as the degree to which a funding distribution follows a power-law, or the churn of top projects over time, one can assess how a funding process is performing relative to an abstract baseline.

-Whatever approach is used, it is virtually certain that evaluation will become table-stakes for those looking to implement capital-allocation schemes.
+Whatever approach is used, it is virtually certain that evaluation will become table stakes for those looking to implement capital-allocation schemes.

 # VI.
 Additional Considerations